deepankmehta95/learning-management-system/README.md

 ## Getting Started

+First crate a new .env file by copying .env.example file.

+Second, you need to sign up on all the 3rd party platforms which are used in this repo and update the .env file with required API keys.

-First, run the development server:
+Third, run the development server:

 ```bash
 npm run dev